 Muso Shinden Ryu Iaido in New York City and New Jersey

 You are welcome to observe a class any time, or try one class for free.
-Our Saturday morning class is usually the largest class of the week, and is good for beginners.
-Please email us if you are planning to attend a class for the first time: email@example.com.
+Please email us if you are planning to attend a class for the first time: firstname.lastname@example.org.

-Yes, please fill out our membership registration and waiver.
+Yes, please fill out our registration and waiver form.
 This is required for all students.